ansible/ansible-documentation/docs/docsite/rst/reference_appendices/glossary.rst

             :term:`Rolling Update`

     Sudo
-        Ansible does not require root logins, and since it's daemonless, definitely does not require root level daemons (which can be a security concern in sensitive environments).
+        Ansible does not require root logins, and since it is daemonless, definitely does not require root level daemons (which can be a security concern in sensitive environments).
 Ansible can log in and perform many operations wrapped in a sudo command, and can work with